unmeg/unmeg.github.io/_posts/2022-02-13-artificial-intelligence-art.md

 layout: post
 ---

-**TLDR**: I made [print-on-demand shop that sells shirts (+ other things soon) that were designed by an AI (artificial intelligence](www.volfga.ng).
+**TLDR**: I made a [print-on-demand shop that sells shirts (+ other things soon) that were designed by an AI (artificial intelligence](www.volfga.ng).
 I currently call this shop [VOLFGANG: Non-Fungible Tangibles](www.volfga.ng).
 Right now I only have t-shirts up, because I refuse to spend money on this ridiculous thing and I need to upgrade my $ubscription to add more products.
 But once I get a year of $$ from sales, hooo boy – socks, shower curtains, designs a-plenty!

 ## The full story
-One of my kasquillion side projects is this over-the-top creative studio / fashion brand / artist / designer AI persona who hypes up being the FUTURE OF AESTHETICS and then churns out absolutely garbage doodles that would shame even the most shameless toddler.
+One of my kasquillion side projects is this AI-based, over-the-top creative studio / fashion brand / artist / designer persona who hypes up being the FUTURE OF AESTHETICS and then churns out absolutely garbage doodles that would shame even the most shameless toddler.

 This persona will not undergo a growth arc.
 There will not be any acknowledgment of hack status.
 It is pure braggadocio from start to finish.